 Visiting the windswept moorland where the Jacobites made their ill-fated final stand is an essential day trip from Inverness.

 Start at the superb Culloden Visitor Centre, where the tragic story of the 1745 uprising is sensitively told through a collection of artefacts and multimedia.
-Particularly effective is the 360-degree immersion theatre, which places you right in the heart of the battle.
+The 360-degree immersion theatre is particularly effective, placing you right in the heart of the battle.

 Make your way to the Culloden battlefield, the site of the last major battle on British soil.
 Gravestones mark the final resting places of some of the 1,500 Jacobite and 50 Government soldiers who died here in 1746, and flags represent the front lines of both armies.